22 Fascinating Pacman Frog Facts For Amphibian Lovers

 10. They May Resort to Cannibalism

 No one wants to think that their adorable, funny pet can become a cannibal, but in the case of the Pacman frog, cannibalism is not off the table.
 If you have multiple frogs, whether or not they are the same species, you should keep the Pacman frog separate.
-If not, it may make an afternoon snack out of your other pets.
+If not, they may make an afternoon snack out of your other pets.

 11. Females Are Larger Than Males